smutuvi/blog/content/about.md

 ---
 title: "About"
-date: "2016-05-05T21:48:51-07:00"
+date: "2017-03-03T21:48:51-07:00"
 ---

-This is a collection of posts that are too long for [Twitter](http://www.twitter.com/smutuvi) but too short and trivial for [my blog](http://smutuvi.github.io).
-Mostly, it consists of shredded pieces of code I wish to remember.
+This is a collection of posts on data analysis and visualization from a pragmatic perspective with little or no regard to esoteric concepts.

-See [LinkedIn](https://www.linkedin.com/in/simecekpetr) for my CV, [Google Scholar](https://scholar.google.com/citations?user=248ewekAAAAJ&hl=en) for my publications and [Kaggle](https://www.kaggle.com/simecek) for my latest obsession.
+[This blog](http://smutuvi.github.io) mostly consists of shredded pieces of code which may be too long for [Twitter](http://www.twitter.com/smutuvi).